juan-learns-to-code/juan-learns-to-code/README.md

 ## **Hello there, I'm Juan!** 😉👋

-Currently a `junior` at the CUHK with passion for econometrics and ML/DL techniques.
-I aspire to become a data scientist in the banking or asset management industry.
-I'm actively seeking for summer 2024 internships in `data analytics` or `risk management`.
+A data nerd with love for econometrics and ML/DL techniques.
+My career aspiration is to become a Data Scientist in the finance landscape.
+That said, I'm actively seeking for summer 2024 analyst internships in `Data Analytics` or `Risk Management` roles.

 Please find my projects portfolio here and let's connect!
 - [My personal email](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=juanfraderickk@gmail.com)